RingLeaderSolutions/tp-api/docs/Azure-DevOps-Pipelines.md

 - Build
 - Release

 Azure DevOps supports providing a YAML configuration file, `azure-pipelines.yml`, to define a Build pipeline.

-At the time of writing, defining Release Pipelines with YAML is not supported, but is planned.
-This [work item](https://dev.azure.com/mseng/Azure%20DevOps%20Roadmap/_workitems/edit/1221170) tracks their nearness to public release.

 ## Creating a Build Pipeline
 Assuming you have already created an `azure-pipelines.yml` file at the root of the project you are working on (should usually be alongside the `Dockerfile`), you may expect Azure DevOps to reflect the new pipeline you defined immediately after commit.